Benjamin15122/moon-flask/pages/dse/ares/linux.md

 Subjects are hosted in [git.njuics.cn](https://git.njuics.cn/ares).

-Every bug should has a `run.sh`.
+Every bug should have a `run.sh`.
 Otherwise, send an email to me.

 * [Tomcat](https://git.njuics.cn/ares/ares-tomcat)
 * [Jetty](https://git.njuics.cn/ares/ares-jetty)
 * [GanttProject](https://git.njuics.cn/ares/ares-ganttproject)
 * [JMeter](https://git.njuics.cn/ares/ares-jmeter)
-* If you cannot access this web site, send an email to me.
+* If you cannot access this web site [git.njuics.cn](https://git.njuics.cn), send an email to me.

-!!! warn
+!!! warnning
     Ares is only a prototype.
     If you encounter any crash,
-    disable compiler by adding a VM option `-Xint` and then make a retry.
+    disable the JIT compiler by adding a VM option `-Xint` and then make a retry.